anabelalusi/cloud-classification/README.md

 6. Run the Pre-trained Model: Load the pre-trained model, make predictions based on the calculated features, and map numerical predictions to cloud class names.
 7. Display Results: Output the predictions and their corresponding cloud class names.

-## Contributing
-We welcome contributions to this project.
-Please follow the standard GitHub workflow: fork the repository, create a new branch, make your changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.